jdittrich/userNeedResearchBook/text/afterTheSession.md

 supplements information that is already there, I pause the playback and write the additional information in the document.
 So the process is very similar to supplementing your notes from memory.

-> Audio recording: »…hmm I send it to my boss.
+> Audio recording: “…hmm I send it to my boss.
 She will check it.
-Now I go to that other document, and see…«
+Now I go to that other document, and see…”
 >
-> The notes say: »Send document via mail«
+> The notes say: “Send document via mail”
 >
 > So I add the information about the cause of sending the mail:
-> »Send document via mail to the boss for checking.«
+> “Send document via mail to the boss for checking.”

 If you need to save time, go through your notes and see where they lack information.
 Then just jump to the parts of the audio that might complement these sections.